stevenrim/stevenrim/README.md

 # Hi I'm Steven, an emerging cybersecurity professional!
 [![My Skills](https://skillicons.dev/icons?i=windows,powershell,kali,bash,azure,python&theme=dark&perline=25)](https://skillicons.dev)

-Thank you for exploring my portfolio as I document my journey into the world of cybersecurity.
-Within these pages, you'll find hands-on ethical projects inspired by the works of security and tech professionals globally.
-This journey is not just mine—it's meant to inspire you as well.
-Whether you're an enthusiast, an aspiring cyber warrior, or a potential employer, every keystroke, byte, and analysis here tells a part of the story.
-My story is only beginning, and I hope the experiences I share ignite the spark for your own cybersecurity journey.
+Welcome to my cybersecurity portfolio, where I showcase hands-on projects in ethical hacking, security monitoring, and system administration.
+These projects are inspired by real-world challenges and industry best practices, reflecting my expertise in SIEM operations, log analysis, scripting, and network security.

+Cybersecurity is more than a field—it’s a mission.
+Whether you’re an industry professional, an aspiring security analyst, or a hiring manager, I hope these projects provide valuable insights and inspiration.
+Every log analyzed, attack simulated, and system secured contributes to a broader goal: strengthening digital defenses.

+Explore, engage, and connect—I look forward to sharing knowledge and growing alongside the cybersecurity community.

 Yours truly,
 Steven aka 9purp0s3